hoangduchuy93/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Scikit-learn Pipeline
 - The traditional way is to import the Logistics regression from sklearn and process the HyperDrive to find the most accurate model.
+- The dataset is cleaned first.
+Then split to train and test with ratio 80:20.
+- Model using: Logistics Regression

-- The Random Parameter Sampling will help to reduce the time and facility to train model, while there is not much dirrerent in performance
+- Benefit of sampler: The Random Parameter Sampling help to choose randomly different parameters provided.
+Each combination of C and max_iter will be tried to find the optimal accuracy.

-- Bandit early stopping helps to stop the model from being overfit by focusing on models that outperform the others.
-This will help to shorten training time and performance of model can be optimal.
+- Benefit of early stopping: Bandit early stopping helps to stop the training when there is not improvement in accuracy.
+This can help to reduce the training time and resource.
 ## AutoML
 - AutoML can automatically take the input data, then performce missing values handler, feature engineerings, hyperdrive automatically with different types of models.
 Some paramters of AutoML are: task (classification/ regression), training_data (the data for training), label_column_name (your target), primary_metric (metric for evaluation), n_cross_validations (k-fold cross validation), etc.